 Because of God’s holiness and grace through offering His only Son, what can we really offer Him in return but absolute worship?
 That is what He seeks.

 Through Him then, let us continually offer up a sacrifice of praise to God, that is, the fruit of lips that give thanks to His name. —Hebrews 13:15

 Question: What do you think about the notion that all you can give God is worship?
-You can leave a comment by clicking here.
+To leave a comment, just click here.